Poul William Anderson (photo ©Slawomir Burzynski) was born on November 25, 1926, in Bristol, Pennsylvania, USA.

 In those years, Poul Anderson also wrote the first stories that started to form a consistent future history focusing on certain periods and on specific protagonists.
 In 1951 he published the short story “Tiger by the Tail”, the first of the Dominic Flandry series.
 In 1958 he published the novel “War of the Wing-Men”, later re-published in a version a bit different as “The Man Who Counts”, the first of the Polesotechnic League with Nicholas Van Rijn as its protagonist.

 This future history with its various sub-cycles allowed Poul Anderson to develop the typical themes of his works.
-The space is a frontier of freedom but human beings go through difficulties to build an interstellar civilization.
-The stories contain a number of political, social and even economic elements, sometimes speak of internal conflicts and others of relationships with alien civilizations.
-In different periods of this future history the situations change, sometime getting worse with the decline existing in Dominic Flandry’s stories.
+Space is a frontier of freedom but human beings go through difficulties to build an interstellar civilization.
+The stories contain a number of political, social, and even economic elements, sometimes speaking of internal conflicts and others of relationships with alien civilizations.
+In different periods of this future history, the situations change, sometimes getting worse with the decline existing in Dominic Flandry’s stories.

 Poul Anderson kept on writing even in the last years of his life publishing novels such as “The Boat of a Million Years” (1989), “Genesis” (2000), winner of the John W. Campbell Memorial Award, up to the posthumous “Mother of Kings ” (2001) and “For Love and Glory” (2003).